prajwal470/Twitter-Live-Sentimental_Analysis_and_topic_tracking/README.md

 ```
 ## Input Search_words.

 ### It can be anyting the you waant to search .
 As i am learning flask.
-I will impliment instant search and get analysis mehond Soon :smile:
+I will impliment instant search and get analysis methond Soon :smile:
 ### For demo i used IPl as it was IPl season.

 ## Other csv and data files.